-Priority 2 - Improve patient experience 2024-25 Domain from 5-year Right care, rig ce, right time Reduce waiting times Improve patient safety Improve patients' outcome and experience with us Tackle health inequalities V V Quality and Safety Strate • Strong Governance Shorter Wai ts A lea rning Organisation 14 0 1 √ √ • • • • • • • • • • • • • • • • • • • What How ·11 1 1 What will suc P2.1 Mobilising our Health Inequalities Programme to und popul know health ill use data derstand our ation and where a lities exist with Health Indeforum to show best practice, issues and solution There will be a Lead for ESTH period of three Community of initiatives and Data quality wimproved, partin which the use ("not known" a minimised or solution and their use of undevelop an efficient was a functioned and the control outpatient was appointment of DNAs in those inequalities are short Practice equaliticase sand ide utions.
-In charital experience of und "and stopped ports.
-Service each we experience evider vare Alliancella emining tened of the most emining ce for staff working les - this will be a luccesses, share entify common cy-funded Equity or SGUH for a who will lead the ce and other creams. ignificantly y regarding Ethnicity, ninformative codes by other") will be d as evidenced by e users will receive with initiatives to ence and reduce ed care.
+Priority 2 - Improve patient experience 2024-25 Domain from 5-year jht pla ce, right time Reduce waiting times Impros safety ve patient atient Improve patients' outcome and experience with us Tackle health inequalities $\sqrt{}$ V Quality and Safety Strate Strong Governance Shorter Wai ts A lea rning Organisation 320 4 1 √ √ • • • • • • • • • • • • • • • • • • • What How What will suc P2.1 Mobilising our Health Inequalities Programme to und popul know health ill use data derstand our ation and where n alities exist with Health Indeforum to show best practice, issues and solution.
+There will be a Lead for ESTH period of three Community of initiatives and Data quality wimproved, partin which the use ("not known" a minimised or solution and a quality resulting their use of undevelop an efficient use of undevelop an efficient wait appointment of DNAs in those inequalities are times are short Practice equalities and ide lutions.
+In charite a charit ce for staff working les - this will be a luccesses, share entify common cy-funded Equity or SGUH for a who will lead the ce and other creams. ignificantly y regarding Ethnicity, ninformative codes by other") will be d as evidenced by e users will receive with initiatives to ence and reduce ed care.
 We will data capture fince this. tools will be used to justments to